Interactive Brokers Python API: Momentum Strategy (2026)

 Key API Reference

-Historical dataib.reqHistoricalData()Cache results; pacing limits apply
+Historical dataib.reqHistoricalData()Cache results locally; pacing limits apply

-Place orderib.placeOrder(contract, order)Returns Trade object
+Place orderib.placeOrder(contract, order)Returns a Trade object you can await

-Check positionsib.positions()Use API as source of truth
+Check positionsib.positions()Use this as source of truth, not local state

 Account valuesib.accountValues()Filter by tag + currency